fasrc/fas-ondemand-jupyter-apps/apps/fas-jupyter-r/README.md

 ## Installed packages

 There currently aren't any additional R packages installed beyond what's included in the initial image.
 The `packages.txt` file contains a list of the packages installed along with their versions for reference when checking for new dependencies in new OnDemand requests.
+It is created by running `docker run --rm <image name> Rscript -e "as.data.frame(installed.packages()[,c(1,3)])" > packages.txt` after building a new image locally.

 ## Notebook config files